tari-labs/tari-university/src/consensus-mechanisms/BFT/understanding_bft_consensus.md

 "*BFT, Blockchain and Beyond*" by Ittai Abraham, Israel Institie for Advaced Studies, 2018

-This talk provides an overview of blockchain, decentralised trust, with focus on Byzantine Fault Tolerance (BFT).
-Traditional BFT protocols are assessed and compared with the modern Makamoto Consensus.
+This talk provides an overview of blockchain, decentralised trust, with focus on Byzantine Fault Tolerance.
+Traditional BFT protocols are assessed and compared with the modern Nakamoto Consensus.

 The presenation moves on to looking at a hybrid solution of combining traditional and modern consenus.